Brazil's Levy has tough task to mend finances, regain trust

 Party leftists oppose any belt-tightening that could threaten the expansion of social programs that lifted millions of Brazilians out of poverty in the last decade.

-Levy's biggest challenge will be to convince skeptical investors that Brazil has a viable plan to balance its books and avert the threat of another credit rating downgrade next year.
+Levy's biggest challenge will be to convince sceptical investors that Brazil has a viable plan to balance its books and avert the threat of another credit rating downgrade next year.

 In his first comments on Thursday, Levy said the new economic team is already looking at ways to cut public spending and he announced more realistic fiscal savings targets that those missed by outgoing Finance Minister Guido Mantega.